 What is landscape urbanism?
 What do we envision—we, who design in cities, who create landscapes, and who imagine the possibilities and potential of future urban environments?
 What do you want to see and do—you, who work and live in cities and the surrounding regions?
 What are our goals and objectives, and do they cohere, conflict, or cohabitate?

-Are landscape urbanists intentionally avoiding concrete answers, side-stepping specifications and detailing because we cannot articulate or formulate our visions—be be they broad regional plans or at the fine-grained materiality of a specific site?
-Are we charismatic chimeras who spin tales and pretty pictures that evaporate at the first sign of hammers and nails, contracts and bluebooks?
+Are landscape urbanists intentionally avoiding concrete answers, side-stepping specifications and detailing because we cannot articulate or formulate our visions—be they broad regional plans or at the fine-grained materiality of a specific site?
+Are we charismatic chimeras who spin tales and pretty pictures that evaporate at the first sign of hammers and nails, contracts, and bluebooks?